wilkin547/docs.es-es/docs/framework/data/adonet/ef/language-reference/aggregate-canonical-functions.md

 ## <a name="aggregate-entity-sql-canonical-functions"></a>Funciones canónicas de agregado Entity SQL

-Las siguientes son las funciones canónicas de Entity SQL agregadas.
+A continuación se muestran las funciones canónicas Entity SQL agregadas.

 ### <a name="avgexpression"></a>Avg(expresión)